Raigyo/sapper-strapi-blog-static/README.md

 cd backend

-# we can use JSON but also GraphQL
+# We can use JSON but also GraphQL

 yarn strapi install graphql
 ````